brdtheo/moviz/README.md

 - Video.js

 ## Features
-- User login system (Firebase Auth)
+- [x] User login system (Firebase Auth)
-- Write and manage reviews
+- [x] Write and manage reviews
-- Add movies in the app using the admin form
+- [x] Add movies in the app using the admin form
+- [ ] Full text search

 The app also has a small role system where moderators can restrict reviews, admins can add movies and superadmins can add/remove roles and ban users.

 ## Issues & performance
-I'm aware that this project has several problems.
-First of all the performance is not good at all due to unused CSS from Vuetify, component code that is not optimized and also some features are not even finished yet (e.g. full text search that partially works).
+This project is for learning purposes; the performance is not good due to unused CSS from Vuetify, component code that is not optimized and also some features are not finished yet.